erfanveisi2/erfanveisi2/README.md

 ### Hey there 👋

-- I’m currently learning Node js , Python
+- I’m currently learning Node.js , SQL
-- Ask me about JavaScript , react js
-- How to reach me: [instagram](https://www.instagram.com/erfaanveisi)
+- How to reach me: erfanveisi2@gmail.com

 **Languages and Tools:**